 Near the headwaters of the Bear River, Allsop Lake sits alone in a massive cirque surrounded by towering peaks and incredible alpine scenery.
 Many consider this area to be amongst the most beautiful of the entire Uinta range.

 While it is possible to do this hike as a very long day hike, it usually calls for at least two or three days.
 This hike is suitable for adults in good physical condition with good backcountry navigation skills.
-It is not recommended for children.
+This hike is not recommended for most children.

 The Allsop Lake trail begins by going unexpectedly downhill, losing about 200 feet of elevation before arriving at the valley floor.
 Much of the forest in this area was burned during the 2002 East Fork Fire.
 If you have extra time on the way back, there is a short interpretive trail near the parking area about the fire and its effect on the forest ecosystem.

-The forest thickens as the trail continues up the canyon.
+The forest thickens as the trail continues up canyon.
 Keep an eye out for the old 'tie hacker' cabin ruins along the way.
-Laborers constructed these cabins long ago as they harvested railroad ties from the Uintas to use on the transcontinental railroad.
-You’ll find remnants of the tie hackers throughout the north slope of the Uintas.
+These cabins were constructed long ago when immigrant laborers harvested railroad ties from the Uintas to be used on the transcontinental railroad.
+Remnants of the tie hackers can be found throughout the north slope of the Uintas.

 After 4 miles the trail splits at a signed junction.
-Take the trail on the left that leads toward Allsop Lake.
+Turn left towards Allsop Lake.
 After the junction, the trail climbs steeply up a set of switchbacks, quickly gaining more than 300 feet of elevation before cresting into the right fork valley.
 There are some nice waterfalls near the top of the switchbacks that make for a good place to take a break.

 From here the trail continues south toward Allsop Lake.
-Soon the trees begin to thin as the trail crosses in and out of large meadows, offering outstanding views of the surrounding peaks, such as Mount Beulah, The Cathedral, and Yard Peak.
+Soon the trees begin to thin as the trail crosses in and out of large meadows, offering outstanding views of the surrounding peaks such as Beulah, The Cathedral, and Yard.

 As you approach Allsop Lake, it may be a good time to start thinking about campsites.
 If you want a great campsite with plenty of firewood, stop well before you reach the lake.
-The views are still fantastic, and there is great fishing in the streams.
+The views are still fantastic and there is great fishing in the streams.
 You’re also more likely to avoid the cattle that tend to graze around the lake in the summertime.
-If you’d rather not stop, continue on to the north shore of Allsop Lake, which is approximately 8.75 miles from the trailhead.
+Or if you prefer, continue on to the north shore of Allsop Lake, which is approximately 8.75 miles from the trailhead.

-Finding a campsite at the lake should not be difficult, but expect to have plenty of company.
-Be respectful of fellow hikers and set up camp in the trees at least 200 feet from water sources, trails, and other occupied campsites.
+Once at the lake, finding a campsite should not be difficult, but expect to have plenty of company.
+Be respectful of fellow hikers and setup camp in the trees and at least 200 feet from water sources, trails, and other occupied campsites.

-The fishing at Allsop is typically good for Cutthroat and Brook Trout; the trick is picking a spot on the shoreline where you can cast deep enough.
+The fishing at Allsop is typically good for Cutthroat and Brook Trout, the trick is picking a spot on the shoreline where you can cast deep enough.
 Allsop Lake is also home to a healthy population of mountain goats.
-Watch for the tiny white dots high on the cliff bands of the cirque.
-If you are lucky, you may even see them in the meadow south of the lake.
+Watch for the tiny white dots high on the cliff bands of the cirque, or if you are lucky, you may even see them in the meadows above the lake.

-While there aren't any other lakes in this basin, possibilities for exploration are still plentiful for advanced hikers and climbers.
-If you are into peak bagging, there are several 12,000+ foot peaks in the area, such as Yard, Beulah, and The Cathedral.
-If you plan to do further exploring, be sure you have the necessary skills, equipment, and information to do so safely.
+Even though there aren't any other lakes in this basin, possibilities for exploration are still plentiful for advanced hikers and climbers.
+If you are into peak bagging, there are several 12,000+ foot peaks in the area such as Yard, Beulah and The Cathedral.
+If you plan to do further exploring, be sure you have the necessary skills, equipment and information to do so safely.

 Rules and Regulations

-- As of this writing, campfires are allowed at Allsop Lake; however, due to depleted wood resources, this is unlikely to continue.
-If you wish to have a campfire, it is recommended to camp at least one-quarter mile away from the lake.
+As of this writing, campfires are still allowed at Allsop Lake however due to depleted wood resources, this is unlikely to continue.
+If you wish to have a campfire, it is recommended to camp at least one quarter mile away from the lake.
 Seasonal restrictions may also be in place.
 Before heading out, check with the Forest Service for the most up-to-date rules and regulations.